12 Tips and Tricks You Can Use to Conserve Your Air While Scuba Diving

 Being “scuba fit” means that you are free of physical issues that will affect your diving like being out of shape, having poor aerobic capacity, congestion, difficulty breathing, a sinus infection, weakness, etc.

-Being “dive ready” means to be sober, free of drugs or medications that might have negative physical affects on you at depth, well-hydrated and prepared for exercise and FUN!
+Being “dive ready” means to be sober, free of drugs or medications that might have negative physical effects on you at depth, well-hydrated and prepared for exercise and FUN!

 #12 Most Importantly: Stay Calm And Enjoy The Dive